![]() |

 "Subsequently, some of the discharged miners, made unsuccessful efforts to be re-instated in their former situations.
 Enraged at the refusal of Mr. Murphy to have anything more to do with them, they meditated revenge in some shape; and finally on Sunday night last, about 12 o'clock, they made a ferocious attack upon a block of miners' houses, situated at Mr. Murphy's Colliery, and fired them.
 The houses were completely destroyed.

 "We further learn that the discharged miners, implicated in the above outrageous incendiary act, on Monday last waylaid some laborers on their way to work and threatened them with violence, if they continued to work in Mr. Murphy's colliery.
-The new hands engaged in the pace of the Irishmen, are still at work.
+The new hands engaged in the place of the Irishmen, are still at work.

 "In our opinion, the aid of the military will be soon required again, if the lawless bands of men which infest the County, continue their apparently fearless defiance of law and order."